 We would like to thank our sponsors whose support have made this report possible.

 Gender Fact Sheet – Burford Capital

 Social Mobility Fact Sheet – Santander

-Additional sponsorship or partnerships are still available for the main report, as well as for the Race & Ethnicity and Disability facts sheets.
+Additional sponsorship or partnerships are still available for the main report, as well as for the Disability fact sheets.

 As in 2017, the online survey will be conducted using the servers at the University of Westminster.